 The Best Cruiser Motorcycle Helmets for Safety and Style

-The Bell Qualifier full-face helmet is a popular choice by motorcycle riders.
+The Bell Qualifier full-face helmet is a popular choice by cruiser riders.
 It is tough, lightweight, and offers protection in case of an accident.
 It has a removable and washable interior and an aerodynamic and stylish shell.
-Riders often buy a tinted version because the helmet comes with a transparent alternative.
+Riders often buy a tinted version because the best cruiser helmet comes with a transparent alternative.

 The Best Cruiser Motorcycle Helmets Are